Each time you receive a Report, here’s a quick checklist of things you should do as a good Accountability Partner.

 - Are there any Incidents?
 If so, what did the user do before and after accessing that explicit content?

 - Are there any questionable web searches or websites listed?

 - When is the Internet being used?
 Is there a time of day that Incidents often occur?

 - Do you notice any patterns from previous Reports?

 If you don’t have questions about what you see on the Report, skip to the next step.

-- Mention the day(s) and time(s) the questionable activity happened.
+- Mention the day(s) and time(s) the Incident or questionable activity happened.
 Ask him or her to give you more information.
 Exactly what happened?

 - Don’t just ask yes or no questions.
 If he or she admits to inappropriate browsing, ask about the circumstances.
 What led to the temptation?